Effective demand: History

-Classical economist David Ricardo embraced Say's Law, suggesting, in Keynes's formulation, that "supply creates its own demand".
-According to Say's Law, for every excess supply (glut) of goods in one market, there is a corresponding excess demand (shortage) in another.
+Classical economist David Ricardo embraced Say's law, suggesting, in Keynes's formulation, that "supply creates its own demand".
+According to Say's law, for every excess supply (glut) of goods in one market, there is a corresponding excess demand (shortage) in another.
 This theory suggests that a general glut can never be accompanied by inadequate demand for products on a macroeconomic level.
-In the challenge of Say's Law, Thomas Malthus, Jean Charles Leonard de Sismondi and other 19th century economists argued that "effective demand" is the foundation of a stable economy.
+In challenging Say's law, Thomas Malthus, Jean Charles Leonard de Sismondi and other 19th century economists argued that "effective demand" is the foundation of a stable economy.
 Responding to the Great Depression of the 20th century, in the 1930s Michał Kalecki and John Maynard Keynes concurred with the latter theory, suggesting that "demand creates its own supply" and developing a comprehensive theory of effective demand.

 According to Keynesian economics, weak demand results in unplanned accumulation of inventories, leading to diminished production and income, and increased unemployment.
 This triggers a multiplier effect which draws the economy toward underemployment equilibrium.
 By the same token, strong demand results in unplanned reduction of inventories, which tends to increase production, employment, and incomes.
 If entrepreneurs consider such trends sustainable, investments typically increase, thereby improving potential levels of production.

 In the 1960s, Robert Clower and Axel Leijonhufvud did further work on effective demand, and in the 1970s Robert Barro and Herschel Grossman published a well-known model of spillover effects upon effective demand.